-Consuming herbs like Cassia seeds, hawthorn berries and tangerine peel can help with weight loss.
-Cassia seeds are effective for detoxifying the liver, dispelling Wind Evil, clearing heat and relaxing the bowel.
+Consuming herbs like Cassia seeds (jue ming zi, 决明子), hawthorn berries and tangerine peel (chen pi, 陈皮) can help with weight loss.
+Cassia seeds are effective for detoxifying the Liver, dispelling Wind Evil, clearing Heat and relaxing the bowels.
 Hawthorn berries can promote an increase in coronary artery blood flow, improve circulation and lower blood pressure.
 Tangerine peel helps to ensure a smooth flow of qi in the spleen and Stomach by removing phlegm.

 Maintaining an ideal body weight has proven to carry many health benefits.
 Hopefully this guide will motivate you to achieve your weight goals.